Arthurgallina1/Arthurgallina1/README.md

 BS in Computer Engineering from Universidade Tecnológica Federal do Paraná (2019) :brazil:.  <br/>
 International scholarship student at the State University of New York at New Paltz (2015-16) :us:.
 <br/>
-Currently working 100% remote as a Software Engineer to a US :us: based company.
+Currently working 100% remote as a Software Engineer to a Avenue 8 :us:.

 ### Techs
 ---
 - 💻 Mainly Javascript ecosystem
-- :fire: React, Next, Node, Nest, React Native
+- :fire: TypeScript, React, Next, Node, Nest, React Native
-- :snake: Python
+- 🧪 Jest, React Testing Library, Cypress
 - 📚 Always learning new things :)

 ---